 Case 2 – Avast Causes Black Screen in Windows 10

-Some users also reported that installing Avast on Windows 10 caused a black screen on their displays.
+Some users also reported that installing Avast on Windows 10 caused black screen issues.
 This is not a common issue, but if you experienced it, you can try the following solution:

 - Click on Avast icon in the taskbar and open Avast user interface

-- Go to Settings tab, and then to Active Protection
+- Go to Settings tab, and then to General

-- Go to Exclusions tab, click add and add the following address to exclusions:
+- Go to Exclusions options, click add and add the following address to exclusions:

 After that, you shouldn’t face the black screen issue anymore.
-But if you do, maybe the problem is not related to Avast, so I recommend you to check our article about solving the screen problems in Windows 10, for further solutions.
+But if you do, maybe the problem is not related to Avast, so I recommend you to check our article on how to fix screen problems in Windows 10 for additional solutions.

 Case 3 – ‘Process Trust’ Error During Avast Installation